 Oat flour sugar cookies are absolutely perfect in a gluten-free holiday cookie tin!
 Heck, you don’t even need to make it a gluten-free cookie tin – these cookies will rival any “regular” sugar cookie.
 Bake a batch of cookies ahead of the holidays and stash them in the freezer for when unexpected guests drop by.
 They defrost quickly, and a plate is perfect with a hot cup of coffee or tea.
 Or, use this recipe as a sugar cookie base for all sorts of occasions, from Valentine’s Day to birthdays to just because.

 How to Store

-Oat flour sugar cookies will keep in an air-tight container at room temperature for 5 days.
+- Counter – Store cookies in an airtight container at room temperature for up to 5 days.